aedans/quartz-old/README.md

 the appropriate ascii code, and illegal names will be prepended with '_'.

-Single expression functions are not guaranteed to compile to single statement C functions. (ex: return if-else)
+Single expression fnDeclarations are not guaranteed to compile to single statement C fnDeclarations. (ex: return if-else)

 Here, the "theWorld'sGreeting" function would compile to